giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 ### Managing organizations

-The highest level Giant Swarm custom resource you can create is an [Organization]({{< relref "/vintage/use-the-api/management-api/crd/organizations.security.giantswarm.io.md" >}}).
+The highest level Giant Swarm custom resource you can create is an [organization]({{< relref "/vintage/use-the-api/management-api/crd/organizations.security.giantswarm.io.md" >}}).

-In order to create the files in the repository, run the command (in the root of the repo):
+In order to create the files in the repository, run the command (in the root):

 ```nohighlight
 kubectl gs gitops add organization --name ORG_NAME --management-cluster MC_NAME
 ```

-This is enough to create the Organization on our own.
+This is enough to create the organization on our own.
 It creates automatically the organization namespace where your cluster resources will be applied.

 ```nohighlight
 kubectl get namespaces (names will difer)